 We are small enough to provide the individual attention you need yet large enough to provide the services to ensure success.
 We are small enough to know your name, yet large enough to connect you to success with local businesses, industries, colleges, and universities.
 We take your success seriously.

 This year our district is focusing on engaging all stakeholders in the support of quality education and continuous improvement.
 We need you!
 We want you and all of your family members to be a viable and vibrant part of our district!

 Why?
 Because you matter!
 What you do matters!
 What you become matters!
 A lot.

 Together, we can make a difference.

 Reserve your copy by downloading, printing, and filling out the form by clicking the Class of 2016 Graduation Video form.
 Return the form to the District 56 office.
 You will be called when the video is ready.
 The video is expected to be available in July or early August.
 Payment is not due until you pick up your video.
 For more information please call 864-833-0800.

 *Note: If the video is to be mailed, there is an additional fee of $6.00 required to cover postage and handling.

-With the new design of our web site, it may be of benefit to note that there are now four (4) tabs in the center section labeled: Welcome (which is normally red), Maps & Directions, Headlines, and Discussion.
-Each of the last 3 will turn red when clicked and will display any content located there.
-In particular, Headlines is a good place to look for news-worthy items such as noteworthy achievements at any of our schools.
+With the new design of our web site, it may be of benefit to note that there are now four (4) tabs in the center section labeled: Welcome (which is normally red as it appears selected by default), Maps & Directions, Headlines, and Discussion.
+Each of the last 3 are normally gray but will turn red when clicked and will display any content located there.
+In particular, Headlines (highly recommended!) is a good place to look for news-worthy items such as noteworthy achievements at any of our schools.
 This saves space on our home page by not making it too long, forcing the reader to scroll down to read.